 If you felt a distinct lack of Claire Foy in season 3 of The Crown, then Netflix is giving you a treat come season 4.
 Don’t worry — Olivia Colman, Tobias Menzies, Helena Bonham Carter and the rest of the next generation of cast members are safe, but according to a picture posted by The Daily Mail, it appears Foy, who played Queen Elizabeth in the first two seasons of the historical drama, will return for a flashback in the next slate of episodes.

 In the pictures, the actress appears dressed in a white dress and pearl necklace, a recreation of Queen Elizabeth’s outfit during her 21st birthday speech.
 The original speech was recorded in 1947 during a tour of South Africa, in which she preaches her dedication to the Commonwealth.
-However, clear details are sparse, since Netflix could not confirm the rumor when reached by Refinery29.
+However, clear details are sparse, since Netflix could not confirm the rumour when reached by Refinery29.

 News of Foy’s possible return comes shortly after Deadline reported that Imelda Staunton is in talks to take over the role of Queen Elizabeth after Colman bows out in season 4.
 Netflix did not confirm that, either.